ADGEfficiency/dsr-rl/PITCHME.md

 reward, next_state = env.step(action)
 ```

 ---
 ### Environment

-Can be real or virtual - modern RL makes heavy use of virtual environments to generate lots of experience
+Can be real or virtual
+- modern RL makes heavy use of virtual environments to generate lots of experience

 Each environment has a state space and an action space

-Both of these spaces can be discrete or continuous
+- these spaces can be discrete or continuous

-Environments can be episodic (terminating at a certain point) or continuous
+Environments can be episodic (terminating at a certain point) or non-episodic (continuous)

 The MDP framework unites both in the same way by using the idea of a final absorbing state at the end of episodes

 ---
 ### Discretiziation